d-EURO/smartContracts/README.md

 - `_payDownDebt`: Refactored
 - `_repayInterest`: New helper function to pay off outstanding interest by some `amount`.
 Returns the remainder in the case that `amount` exceeds the outstanding `interest`.
 - `_repayPrincipal`: New helper function to repay principal by some _exact_ `amount` using `burnFromWithReserve`.
 Returns the remaining funds.
 - `_repayPrincipalNet`: New function to repay principal by some `amount`, where `amount` specifies the amount to be burned from the `payer`.
-This is done using the `DecentralizedEURO.burnFromWithReserveNet` function.
+This is done using the `JuiceDollar.burnFromWithReserveNet` function.
 As `_repayPrincipalNet` is used by the `forceSale` function, `repayPrincipalNet(buyer, proceeds);`, where `proceeds` may exceed `getUsableMint(principal)` amount (the maximum amount claimable by a particular position) we cap `repayWithReserve` at said maximal claimable amount.
 If funds remain thereafter, they are burned directly in order to pay of any remaining principal.
 The final remainder is returned.
 - `notifyChallengeSucceeded`: Now computes and returns the proportional amount of interest that must be paid in order to successfully challenge a position.

 ### PositionRoller.sol

 - `rollFullyWithExpiration`: Fix logic to compute the amount to mint in the target Position.
-- `roll`: Refactor and send any remaining flash loan from the debt repayment (reserve portion returned by `source.repay(totRepayment)` > `Position._repayPrincipal > DecentralizedEURO.burnFromWithReserve`) to `msg.sender` for the flash loan repayment.
+- `roll`: Refactor and send any remaining flash loan from the debt repayment (reserve portion returned by `source.repay(totRepayment)` > `Position._repayPrincipal > JuiceDollar.burnFromWithReserve`) to `msg.sender` for the flash loan repayment.
 - `_cloneTargetPosition`: New helper function used to clone the target position.
 Used only by `PositionRoller.roll`.

 ### Savings.sol

-- `refresh`: Replace the use of `DecentralizedEURO.coverLoss` with `DecentralizedEURO.distributeProfits`.
+- `refresh`: Replace the use of `JuiceDollar.coverLoss` with `JuiceDollar.distributeProfits`.
 This replaces the `Loss` event with the `ProfitDistributed` event.

 ### StablecoinBridge.sol